UNICEFECAR/health-buddy-widget/README.md

 1. Insert the link tag and script tag into the head of the page you want the chat to be inserted into:
     ```js
     <link href="assets/css/chat.css" rel="stylesheet" />
+    <script src="assets/js/language.js"></script>
     <script src="assets/js/bot.js"></script>
     ```
-2. Check that the referenced css o that you have copied is the one in `assets/css/chat.css`.
+2. Check that the referenced css file that you have copied is the one in `assets/css/chat.css`
-3. Check that the referenced javascript file that you have copied is the one in `assets/js/bot.js`
+3. Check that the referenced javascript files that you have copied is the one in `assets/js` folder
 4. Insert a div with the id `webchat` in the body of the page that the chat will be inserted into:
     ```html
     <div id="webchat" />